phoenixframework/phoenix/C_routing.md

 ```html
 <a href="<%= HelloPhoenix.Router.Helpers.page_path(:index) %>">To the Welcome Page!</a>
 ```
+Note: If that function invocation seems uncomfortably long, there is a solution.
+By including `import HelloPhoenix.Router.Helpers` in our main application view, we can shorten that to `page_path(:index)`.
+Please see the [View Guide](http://www.phoenixframework.org/v0.6.2/docs/views) for more information.

 This pays off tremendously if we should ever have to change the path of our route in the router.
 Since the path helpers are built dynamically from the routes, any calls to `page_path` in our templates will still work.